sammi-turner/Neocurses/README.md

 This function returns the index of the selected item.

+An example of this function in use is shown in 'fruit.png'.

 ## Style

 For clarity, I would recommend using two spaces instead of tabs as indentation, and placing the opening curly brace on the same line as the function signature.